Green Living Australia Yoghurt Maker

 The GLA 2 Litre Yoghurt Maker is suitable for extended fermentation times of 24 hours or more, as it maintains it's temperature very accurately.

-Please Note: Your milk will need heat treating to 90° C, as per our instructions on this page, to help break down, or unravell some of the dairy proteins to help make a thicker yoghurt.
+Please Note: Your milk will need heat treating to 90° C, to help break down, or unravell some of the dairy proteins to help make a thicker yoghurt.
 Long Life, or UHT milk has already been heat treated so can go straight into the yoghurt maker.

 * 12 Month warranty.